syrop/syrop.github.io/_posts/2018-12-25-lifecycle-aware-rx-subscriptions.markdown

 In the above code there is one global `subscribe()` function that takes in a `lifecycle` instance and a lambda expression as parameters.

-It then creates the subscription by calling the original `subscribe` function form RxJava, and calls a private extenstion function `observeLifecycle()` on it to react to lifecycle events.
+It then creates the subscription by calling the original `subscribe()` function form RxJava, and calls a private extenstion function `observeLifecycle()` on it to react to lifecycle events.

 The function `observeLifecycle()`, in turn, creates an instance of a class extending `LifecycleObserver`, which is here called `RxLifecycleObserver`, and passes to it the `disposable` created in the previous step.

-When the state changes from `STARTED` to `CREATED`, the subscription is automatically disposed.
-(According to [Lifecycle documentation][lifecycle] this happens right before `onStop()` is called).
+When the state becomes `DESTROYED`, the subscription is automatically disposed.

 CAUTION: Do not dispose subscription when your activity or fragment is paused (as opposed to destroyed).
 Fragments become paused when you show permission-request dialog.
 (Example: when you request location permission afted displaying a map).
 You probably do not want to prematurely dispose your subscriptions.